 Descriptive statistics will be conducted as part of the analysis to investigate changes over time in the hours spent on different teaching-related activities and the overall teacher workload (measured through the composite score).
-We will use change scores to capture the incremental change in teacher workload in year 1 (survey round 1 and survey round 2 measures), the incremental change in teacher workload in year 2 (survey round 2 to survey round 3 measures), and the overall change in workload over the two year period (survey round 1 and survey round 3).
+We will use change scores to capture the overall change in workload over the two-year period (survey round 1 and survey round 3).
+Wave 2 of the Teacher Workload Survey was originally planned to take place in May 2020.
+This would have allowed us to capture the incremental change in teacher workload in year 1 (survey round 1 and survey round 2 measures), and the incremental change in teacher workload in year 2 (survey round 2 to survey round 3 measures).
+However, schools and teachers were under a great deal of pressure following the changes to schooling as a result of the Covid-19 pandemic.
+The Wave 2 survey did not collect workload information in recognition that teachers' day-to-day duties were changed and atypical during this time (for example provision of home learning in place of in-school teaching).
 This analysis will involve comparisons between treatment and control groups to account for time trends in these measures.

-If possible, an additional regression model including the total number of weekly hours spent on teaching-related activities may be used to estimate the impact of the intervention on teachers' workload39.
+If possible, an additional regression model including the total number of weekly hours spent on teaching-related activities may be used to estimate the impact of the intervention on teachers' workload40.
 Since it was considered important to measure changes on teachers' workload due to the implementation of the English Mastery programme, this analysis will also form a component of the process study described in more detail in the following section.